 - What is the TEAS?

 The TEAS is the “Test of Essential Academic Skills” used by CSU nursing programs as an admission criteria.
 You can find more information at atitesting.com.
 Results must be received in the nursing dept. by application deadline of February 28th.

 - Where can I take the TEAS exam?

 SSU will offer one opportunity to take the exam on campus.
 Nearly every nursing school requires this exam, so if you cannot take the test here, you can take it elsewhere and have your scores sent here.
 You can find another site by exploring the ATI website at atitesting.com or calling 1-800-667-7531.

-- What score do I need to get for SSU Nursing department?
+- What score do I need to get on the TEAS Exam for SSU Nursing department?

 We require a minimum overall score of 78% on your Adjusted Individual Total Score.

 - Can I retake the exam?

 Yes.
-You can take the exam for our school as many time as you want our need.
+You can take the exam for our school as many time as you want or need.
 We will only look at your highest score.
 Other schools policies may differ.

 - Can I include my scores in my application?

-We only accept official test scores, but instead have official scores sent from ATI.
+We only accept official test scores sent from ATI to the nursing dept..
 If you take the exam at SSU, we will automatically get your scores.
 If you take the test elsewhere, you will need to login to ATI to notify them to send us official scores.